silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 Use `multipath -ll` and lok for the `/dev/mapper/mpath` alias for the desired block device.

-the `/dev/mapper/mpath*` alias is preferable over the `/dev/dm-*` device, as the `/dev/mapper/mpath*` alias is tracked against the device id and remains consistant through device changes. `/dev/dm-*` is likely to chagne as new device maps are added and removed.
+the `/dev/mapper/mpath*` alias is preferable over the `/dev/dm-*` device, as the `/dev/mapper/mpath*` alias is tracked against the device id and remains consistant through device changes. `/dev/dm-*` is likely to change as new device maps are added and removed.

 Otherwise, you add the device same as you would any other block device.
-So for example, if the disk device is represented by `/dev/mapper/mpathc` and I want to mount it to `/mnt/data1` then I would add that to fstab like so:
+So for example, if the disk device is represented by `/dev/mapper/mpathc` and I want to mount it to `/mnt/data1` as an `ext4` filesystem, then I would add that to fstab like so:

 ```
 /dev/mapper/mpathc  /mnt/data1  ext4    defaults,_netdev    0   0
 ```

 You will want to include `_netdev` in the options, this prompts fstab to wait until the network stack has enumerated prior to attempting to mount the device.
-THis is required for devices being served via network, such as nfs and iSCSI.
+This is required for devices being served via network, such as nfs and iSCSI.